 Within 1 month

 Having only a month seriously limits the amount of work you can do.
 The only real option is to use a SaaS solution that has all of the essentials (hosting, transactions, reviews, etc.) and only needs visual customizations.
-Even the most expensive developers/agencies will unlikely be able to deliver a platform in less than a month.
+Even the most expensive developers/agencies will unlikely be able to deliver a fully functional marketplace platform in less than a month.

 Within 1—3 months